CakePHP-Bootstrap/cakephp3-bootstrap-helpers/README.md

 If you want the latest **Bootstrap 4** version of the plugin:

-- Add the plugin to your `composer.json` (see below if you want to use another branch / version):
+- Add the plugin to your `composer.json`:

 ```
-composer require holt59/cakephp3-bootstrap-helpers:v4-updated
+composer require holt59/cakephp3-bootstrap-helpers:dev-4.0.1-alpha
 ```

 - Load the plugin in your `config/bootstrap.php`: